-There have been increasing numbers of reports linking bisphosphonates, a class of drugs to treat osteoporosis, with death of tissue of the jaw bone as well as broken femurs (thigh bones).
-Enough concern has been raised that the U.S. Food and Drug Administration (FDA) will sponsor an advisory committee meeting on the subject in September.
+Increasing numbers of reports linking bisphosphonates, a class of drugs to treat osteoporosis, with death of tissue of the jaw bone as well as broken femurs (thigh bones).
+Enough concern exists that the U.S. Food and Drug Administration (FDA) will sponsor an advisory committee meeting on the subject in September.

 The committees will discuss the benefits and risks of long-term use of bisphosphonates to treat and prevent osteoporosis.
 The discussions will take into consideration the growing safety concerns that these drugs pose for osteonecrosis (bone death) of the jaw and atypical fractures of the femur, or thigh bone.